-Learn everything about Chateau Greysac, Medoc, Bordeaux, with wine tasting notes and wine with food pairing tips.
-Learn the best vintages, a history of the property, information on the vineyards and winemaking.
+Learn everything about Chateau Greysac, Medoc, and Bordeaux, with wine tasting notes and wine with food pairing tips.
+Learn the best vintages, a history of the property, information on the vineyards, and winemaking.
 If you want to read about other, important Bordeaux chateaux; Chateaux: Links to all Bordeaux Wine Producer Profiles

 Chateau Greysac History, Overview

-The Agnelli family were of course already quite famous for owning the automobile company, Fiat.
+The Agnelli family was of course already quite famous for owning the automobile company, Fiat.
 After buying Chateau Greysac, they entered into a partnership to purchase Chateau Margaux in 1977, with the Mentzelopoulos family.
 They eventually sold their shares in Margaux to Corrine Mentzelopoulos.

 Chateau Greysac Vineyards, Terroir, Grapes, Winemaking

-The 70 hectare, Left Bank vineyard of Chateau Greysac is planted to 50% Merlot, 40% Cabernet Sauvignon, 8% Cabernet Franc and 2% Petit Verdot.
+The 70-hectare, Left Bank vineyard of Chateau Greysac is planted to 50% Merlot, 40% Cabernet Sauvignon, 8% Cabernet Franc and 2% Petit Verdot.
 The vineyard is situated in the Medoc appellation, just north of St. Estephe.
-The terroir is gravel, clay and limestone soils.
+The terroir is gravel, clay, and limestone soils.
 The vines are on average, 25 years of age.

 When to Drink Chateau Greysac, Anticipated Maturity, Decanting Time